gango-anan/gango-anan/README.md

 ### Hi there, 👋
 # I'm Galiwango,
-A software Developer passionate about writing clean code and developing solutions that impact the world positively.
+A software developer passionate about writing clean code and developing solutions that impact the world positively.
-I enjoy working with Ruby on Rails, JavaScript, React, Java, Docker and Kubernetes.
+I enjoy working with the following technologies, RESTful APIs, Ruby on Rails, JavaScript, React, Java, Docker and Kubernetes.

 <!--